 Star Chess requires no installation.
 Simply extract the contents to any directory of your liking, then study the enclosed ReadMe file for further instructions.

-You need NetBeans 8.1 and Oracle JDK 8u92 to load the included project files.
+You need IntelliJ IDEA 2017.3.3 and Oracle JDK 9.0.4 to load the included project files.
 The source package also contains a prebuilt Javadoc class reference.

 The source package consists of two projects, one for the JavaFX GUI and one for the game engine and computer player algorithms.
-This “core” project conforms to the Compact 1 profile of Java 8, and so could be used on any platform that supports a minimal Java 8 installation.
+This “core” project only requires the JVM module

 Computer Player Documentation — StarChess.pdf (629 KB, PDF)